lemnik/actionchain/README.md

 .exec("Jason");
 ```

+Building this project may require Android Studio 3.0 or higher.

 # Usage Patterns

 In case you don't have Java 8 (or lambdas of some other form) enabled for your Android project,